alex-swki/magicpack/README.md

 The computers.json file can be edited both before creating the container or as the container is running.
 In the docker compose file it is configured as a bind mount.
 Editing it on the docker host file system means editing the file on the container.
 There is no need to stop the container when adding an entry.

+To start, I suggest using the existing computers.json and simply replacing the placeholder values with your actual info.

 The file structure requires { } around the actual entries which look like this:

     "john-doe": {